Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Acknowledgment

 \section{Acknowledgment}

+The authors gratefully acknowledge Prof. Debajyoti Choudhury for having a useful discussion.
 A.M. acknowledges the financial support provided by SERB-DST, Govt. of India through the project EMR/2017/001434.
+A.M. also acknowledges the post-doctoral fellowship provided by the Saha Inst. of Nuclear Physics, Kolkata.
+A.M. wants to acknowledge Abhijit Kumar Saha for numerous discussions in various stages of solving the BEQs in MATHEMATICA.
 T.M. is supported by the SERB, India under research grant CRG/2018/004889 and an intramural grant from IISER-TVM.
-S.S. acknowledges research facilities provided by Vivekananda Centre for Research (recognized under University of Calcutta).
+S.S. acknowledges research facilities provided by Vivekananda Centre for Research (recognized under the University of Calcutta).
 K.D. acknowledges Council for Scientific and Industrial Research (CSIR), India for JRF/SRF fellowship with the award letter no. 09/045(1654) /2019-EMR-I.